Loading Files

 The #load

-directive takes a compile-time string as the file name, and tells the compiler to load that file.
+directive is followed by a compile-time string as the file name, and tells the compiler to load that file.

 .